futures4j/futures4j/README.md

    // Returns true if the future completed normally boolean success = myFuture.isSuccess();

-   // Returns the completion state (CANCELLED, SUCCESS, FAILED, INCOMPLETE) CompletionState state = myFuture.getCompletionState();

    // Returns the completed value or the fallbackValue; never throws an exception T result = myFuture.getNowOrFallback(fallbackValue);

-   // Returns the completed value or the fallbackValue after waiting; never throws an exception T result = myFuture.getOrFallback(10, TimeUnit.SECONDS, fallbackValue);
+   // Returns the completed value or the fallbackValue after waiting; never throws an exception T result = myFuture.getOrFallback(fallbackValue, 10, TimeUnit.SECONDS);

    // Complete a future with the same value/exception of another future CompletableFuture<String> otherFuture = ...;